CCurl/Forth_C/README.md

 no "main", then it jumps to the last word defined.

 The PCForth project is the implementation of the Forth VM.
-The PCF-Comp-* projects are the implementation of the simple Forth VM image assembler.
+The PCF-Comp-* projects are the implementation of the simple Forth VM image compilers.

 The VM is written in C. The compilers are written in C++.